MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/apps/_shared/set-up-cd-3.md

 ![new release created message](../../../apps/cd/azure/_shared/_img/new-release-created-message.png)

 You can watch the live logs for the deployment as it happens.
-Wait for the release to be deployed to the Azure web app.
+Wait for the release to be deployed to the Azure Web App.